djeada/Bash-Scripts/README.md

 <h1>If statements </h1>

+If statements are used to execute a block of code if a certain condition is met.
 Comparison of strings and ints differs.
 Assume that all values are strings, unless proven otherwise.

 ```bash
 if [ $i -eq 10 ]; then echo True; fi         # int comparison